 - Refrigerate leftover burgers, covered, for up to 2 days and reheat in the microwave.

-- I recommend using rubber gloves when handling the beets and forming the burgers.
-They will stain!
+- I recommend using rubber gloves when handling the beets and forming burgers.
+The beets will stain!

 - Preparation time includes the time needed to cook as well as cool the ingredients.